 HEAT The temperature at floor level under the heat source should be 100 degrees for the chicks’ first few hours.
 Then, lower the temperature to 98 degrees.
 Use a thermometer to monitor the temperature at floor level under the heat lamp.
 It will not hurt to leave the thermometer in the brooder at all times.
 There should be space for the chicks to move away from the heat if they get too warm.
 Ideally, the room containing the brooder should be about 70 degrees.
 The temperature should be kept at 98 degrees under heat source for the next week, then reduce it by 5 degrees each week until you reach 70 degrees.
 The chicks should not need much heat after that unless it is particularly cold.
 Watch the chicks’ behavior to judge whether or not to make adjustments.
 If they are staying under the light it is too cold.
 If they are staying away from the light it is too hot.

-Do not use Teflon coated bulbs for the chicks as it can result in toxic fumes.
+WARNING Do not use Teflon coated bulbs for the chicks as it can result in toxic fumes.
 Always use new bulbs so they won’t burn out.

-Use feeders and waterers designed for chicks under 4 weeks of age so they are able to see the feed or water and reach it easily.
+FEED Use chick starter feed in a feeder designed for chicks under 4 weeks of age so they are able to see the feed and reach it easily.
 Keep feed available at all times.

 SAFE HANDLING OF POULTRY Live animals and pets can be a source of potentially harmful microorganisms, germs (including salmonella) and bacteria.
 Therefore, precautions must be taken when handling and caring for them.
 Children should be supervised to make sure they don’t put their hands or fingers in their mouth, nose or eyes after handling the animals.
 Always wash your hands with soap and water after handling any animal or pet.

-Wash your hands thoroughly with soap and water right after touching live poultry or anything in the area where they live and roam.
+DO Wash your hands thoroughly with soap and water right after touching live poultry or anything in the area where they live and roam.